-- 2.1 Total radiation pyrometer: This should have a sensitivity substantially constant between the thermal wave lengths of 1 and 9 μ m and should view a centrally-located area on the panel of about 150 x 300 mm.
-The instrument should be mounted on the specimen support frame in such a manner that it can view the panel surface oriented for specimens in both the bottom and side position. - 2.2 Heat flux meter: It is desirable to have at least three flux meters for this test method, one with a range of 0 to 7 W/cm2 and two with a range of 0 to 3 W/cm2.
-One of the latter should be retained as a laboratory reference standard.
-These flux meters should have been calibrated to an accuracy of ± 5 per cent or better.
-The time constant should not be more than 3 seconds (corresponding to a time to reach 95 per cent of final output of not more than 10 seconds).
-The instrument calibration should not vary by more than 1 per cent for receiving surface plane in both vertical and horizontal positions.
-The target receiving radiation should be circular, flat and not more than 10 mm in diameter.
-The target should be contained within a water cooled body whose front should be flat and coincide with the plane of receiving face of the target.
-It should be symmetrical about the target permitting incident radiation from angles of up to ± 80° from the normal to the plane of the target.
-The diameter of all parts of the body which can receive radiation from the panel should not exceed 50 mm.
-Radiation should not pass through any window before reaching the target.
-The instrument should be robust, simple to set up, and stable in calibration. - 2.3 Timing devices: Both a chronograph and an electric clock with a sweep second hand or a digital clock should be provided to measure time of ignition and flame advance.
-The chronograph for timing ignition and initial flame advance may comprise a strip chart recorder with a paper speed of at least 5 mm per second and an event marker pen.
+- 2.3 Timing devices: Both a chronograph and an air electric clock with a sweep second hand or a digital clock should be provided to measure time of ignition and flame advance.
+The chronograph for timing ignition and initial flame advance may comprise a strip chart recorded with paper speed of at least 5 mm per second and an event marker pen.
 Both the chronograph paper drive and the electric clock should be operated through a common switch to initiate simultaneous operation when the specimen is exposed.
-This may be either hand operated or actuated automatically as a result of complete specimen insertion. - 2.4 Recording millivoltmeter: A two channel strip chart recording millivoltmeter of either potentiometric or at least one megohm input resistance should be used to record signals from both the fume stack thermocouples and the output from the radiation pyrometer.
+This may be either hand operated or actuated automatically as a result of complete specimen insertion. - 2.4 Recording millivoltmeter: A two channel strip chart recording millivoltmeter at least one megohm input resistance should be used to record signals from the fume stack thermocouples and the output from the radiation pyrometer.
 The signal from the fume stack will in most instances be less than 15 mV but in some cases this may be exceeded by a small amount.
 The sensitivity of the other channel should be selected to require less than full scale deflection with the total radiation pyrometer or fluxmeter chosen.
 The effective operating temperature of the radiant panel would not normally exceed 935°C. - 2.5 Digital voltmeter: A small digital millivoltmeter will be found convenient for monitoring changes in operating conditions of the radiant panel.
-It should be capable of indicating signal changes of $10 \,\mu\text{V}$ or less.
+It should be capable of indicating signal changes of $10\mu V$ or less.